opencv/opencv/modules/stitching/doc/matching.rst

 detail::BestOf2NearestMatcher
 -----------------------------
-.. ocv:class:: detail::BestOf2NearestMatcher : public FeaturesMatcher
+.. ocv:class:: detail::BestOf2NearestMatcher : public detail::FeaturesMatcher

 Features matcher which finds two best matches for each feature and leaves the best one only if the ratio between descriptor distances is greater than the threshold ``match_conf``. ::